sCrypt-Inc/scryptTS-docs/docs/how-to-write-a-contract/how-to-write-a-contract.md

   y: number
 }

-function printCoord(pt: Point2) {
+// Exactly the same as the earlier example function printCoord(pt: Point2) {
   console.log("The coordinate's x value is " + pt.x)
   console.log("The coordinate's y value is " + pt.y)